 Dating is exciting — whether you are going on a first date with someone new or spending some quality time with your significant other.
 You get all dressed up, the butterflies in your stomach start to flutter, and you cannot seem to erase that smile from your face.
 Love is in the air, and so are the aromas of those romantic foods that give us all the feels.
-On your next date, indulge in these love-arousing items with your special someone.
+On your next date night, indulge in these aphrodisiacs with your special someone.

 Chocolate has a velvety texture and a rich flavor that make it irresistible, but it is far more than just a delicious treat.
 According to a study published in the British Journal of Clinical Pharmacology, chocolate contains phenylethylamine, which aids in the production of endorphins — hormones that make us feel good — and increases our dopamine levels.
 Some scientists even credit phenylethylamine for that gloriously giddy feeling we experience when we fall in love.